Determining Aperture Field for Arbitrary Phaseless Far-Field Utilizing Inverse Design Method Based on Spectral Analysis: Inverse Design Method

-This section focuses on how to introduce phaseless pattern into the existing formulations, so as to convert phaseless pattern targets into constraints on aperture field.
-It is important to emphasize that, during the inverse design process, the given is the phaseless pattern $ \left|e_{\mathrm{far},\theta}\right| $ and $ \left|e_{\mathrm{far},\phi}\right| $, which can not be directly brought into \eqref{eq6}.
+This subsection focuses on how to introduce phaseless patterns into the existing formulations, so as to convert phaseless pattern targets into constraints on aperture field.
+From \eqref{eq_asym_b} we can derive \eqref{eq6}, through algebraic transformations.